AlexJRichards/TennisHelper/README.md

 - Click do not import settings during installation
 - if a kotlin plugin update pops up then click update and restart android studio to update
 - choose standard installation
+- import android studio settings that were used in development from AndroidStudioSetting.zip in root folder (Optional)

 ## Open the project